-phonological contrasts.
-For instance, the contrast between the English vowels /i/ and /i/ is one of vowel height (or tenseness) as well as length-that is, these vowels differ in spectral features (Peterson & Barney, 1952) as well as in duration (Peterson & Lehiste, 1960); and native speakers (NSs) rely on both of these auditory cues when categorizing these vowels (Bohn & Flege, 1990).
+Part of the phonology of a language consists of sound distinctions that the speakers perceive and produce.
+The sound distinctions of a language are signalled by a number of auditory properties (duration, static and dynamic spectral features, periodicity, noise, intensity) that integrate to constitute phonological contrasts.
+For instance, the contrast between the English vowels /i/ and /I/ is one of vowel height (or tenseness) as well as length, i.e., these vowels differ in spectral features (Peterson & Barney, 1952) as well as in duration (Peterson & Lehiste, 1960) and native speakers rely on both of these auditory cues when having to categorize these vowels (Bohn & Flege, 1990).

-Perceptual cue weighting has crosslinguistic as well as developmental aspects.
-Crosslinguistically, the attention paid to the cues that signal a contrast varies between adult speakers of different languages (Bradlow, 1995; Fox, Flege, & Munro, 1995; Gottfried & Beddor, 1988).
-For instance, Gottfried and Beddor showed that, unlike American English speakers, for whom vowel contrasts involve duration in production as well as in perception, Parisian French speakers produce only small durational differences and do not use durational information at all when categorizing vowels.
-As they develop, babies have to learn what aspects of the phonetic signal serve as cues in their language and how much importance to attach to each cue (Scobbie, 1998).
-Because all infants start out with identical perception systems, we expect that the crosslinguistic variation in adults must have been brought about by developmental changes in cue weighting, and indeed several studies have shown that the use of the cues that signal a certain phonological contrast can be different for adults, infants, and children (Gerrits, 2001; Nittrouer, 1992, 1996; Nittrouer & Miller, 1997).
-For instance, Gerrits showed that 4-year-old Dutch children attend to duration cues much more than adult listeners do, for vowels as well as consonants.
+Perceptual cue weighting has cross-linguistic as well as developmental aspects.
+Cross-linguistically, the attention paid to the cues that signal a contrast varies between adult speakers of different languages (Bradlow, 1995; Fox, Flege & Munro, 1995; Gottfried & Beddor, 1988).
+For instance, Gottfried & Beddor (1988) show that unlike American English speakers, for whom vowel contrasts involve duration in production as well as in perception, Parisian French speakers produce only small durational differences and do not use durational information at all when categorizing vowels.
+Developmentally, babies have to learn what aspects of the phonetic signal serve as cues in their language and how much importance to attach to each cue (Scobbie 1998).
+Since all infants start out with identical perception systems, we expect that the cross-linguistic variation in adults must have been brought about by developmental changes in cue weighting, and indeed several studies have shown that the use of the cues that signal a certain phonological contrast can be different for adults, infants and children (Gerrits, 2001; Nittrouer, 1992, 1996; Nittrouer & Miller, 1997).
+For instance, Gerrits (2001) shows that 4-year-old Dutch children attend to duration cues much more than adult listeners do, for vowels as well as consonants.

-Both crosslinguistic and developmental variation are also attested in research on second language (L2) speech.
-It has been shown that learners may weigh the cues to phonological contrasts differently from NSs of the L2-in production as well as in perception.
-For instance, Bohn (1995) and Flege, Bohn, and Jang (1997) showed that Mandarin learners of English use temporal information more than spectral information when differentiating between American English /i/ and /1/ and that Spanish listeners use the two dimensions equally, whereas American English listeners have a preference for the spectral cues.
-It has also been shown that learners change their cue weighting as their experience with the L2 increases.
-For instance, Morrison (2002) showed that Spanish learners of Canadian English change their cue weightings for the /i/-/1/ contrast from a very fuzzy reliance on duration after 1 month of presence in Canada to a reasonably good reliance on spectrum or duration (but not on both) after 6 months.
-The question of interest to L2 researchers now is how to explain the perceptual behavior of the learners.
+Both cross-linguistic and developmental variation are also attested in research on second language (L2) speech.
+It has been shown that learners may weigh the cues to phonological contrasts differently from native speakers of the target language, in production as well as in perception.
+For instance, Bohn (1995) and Flege, Bohn & Jang (1997) showed that Mandarin learners of English use temporal information more than spectral information when differentiating between American English /i/ and /ɪ/, and that Spanish listeners use the two dimensions equally, whereas American English listeners have a preference for the spectral cues.
+It has also been shown that learners change their cue weighting as their experience with the target language increases.
+For instance, Morrison (2002) showed that Spanish learners of Canadian English change their cue weightings for the /i/-/I/ contrast from a very fuzzy reliance on duration after one month of presence in Canada to a reasonably good reliance on spectrum or duration (but not on both) after six months.
+The question of interest to L2 researchers now is how to explain the perceptual behaviour of the learners.